WebAssembly/spec/spectec/test-prose/TEST.md

 Module_ok
 - the module (MODULE type* import* tag* global* mem* table* func* data* elem* start? export*) is valid with the module type t if:
   - Under the context { RETURN: ?() }, the type definition sequence type* is valid with the defined type sequence dt'*.
-  - For all import in import*, and corresponding xt_I in xt_I*:
+  - For all import in import*:
     - Under the context { TYPES: dt'*; RETURN: ?() }, the import import is valid with the external type xt_I.
+  - xt_I* is the concatenation of all such xt_I.
-  - For all jt in jt*, and corresponding tag in tag*:
+  - For all tag in tag*:
     - Under the context C', the tag tag is valid with the tag type jt.
+  - jt* is the concatenation of all such jt.
   - Under the context C', the global sequence global* is valid with the global type sequence gt*.
-  - For all mem in mem*, and corresponding mt in mt*:
+  - For all mem in mem*:
     - Under the context C', the memory mem is valid with the memory type mt.
+  - mt* is the concatenation of all such mt.
-  - For all table in table*, and corresponding tt in tt*:
+  - For all table in table*:
     - Under the context C', the table table is valid with the table type tt.
+  - tt* is the concatenation of all such tt.
-  - For all dt in dt*, and corresponding func in func*:
+  - For all func in func*:
     - the function func is valid with the defined type dt.
+  - dt* is the concatenation of all such dt.
-  - For all data in data*, and corresponding ok in ok*:
+  - For all data in data*:
     - the memory segment data is valid.
+  - ok* is the concatenation of all such ok.
-  - For all elem in elem*, and corresponding rt in rt*:
+  - For all elem in elem*:
     - the table segment elem is valid with the element type rt.
+  - rt* is the concatenation of all such rt.
   - If start is defined, then:
     - the start function start is valid.
-  - For all export in export*, and corresponding nm in nm*, and corresponding xt_E in xt_E*:
+  - For all export in export*:
     - the export export is valid with the name nm and the external type xt_E.
+  - nm* is the concatenation of all such nm.
+  - xt_E* is the concatenation of all such xt_E.
   - $disjoint_(`name, nm*) is true.
   - the context C is C' with .TAGS appended by jt_I* :: jt* with .GLOBALS appended by gt* with .MEMS appended by mt_I* :: mt* with .TABLES appended by tt_I* :: tt* with .DATAS appended by ok* with .ELEMS appended by rt*.
   - the context C' is { TYPES: dt'*; GLOBALS: gt_I*; FUNCS: dt_I* :: dt*; RETURN: ?(); REFS: x* }.